 - Snowden claims that the NSA spied on Amnesty International and Human Rights Watch

 - The NSA “created ‘back doors’ into…Huawei[‘s] networks.”
-This is what Fareed Zakaria supports for some stupid reason
+This is what Fareed Zakaria supports for some strange reason

 - The GCHQ collected Yahoo! webcam images and then fed them to the NSA